antonblanchard/microwatt/README.md

 ## Issues

-This is functional, but very simple.
+This is functional but very simple.
 We still have quite a lot to do:

 - There are a few instructions still to be implemented
 - Need to add caches and bypassing (in progress)